-ZAMBIA (AFRICA), AUGUST 2021 — The Chandler Institute of Governance (CIG) has collaborated with Zambia's National Health Insurance Management Authority (NHIMA) to design and deliver a set of Performance Management and Leadership Workshops for Senior Leaders and Managers between 28 July 2021 and 6 August 2021.
-The workshops, held through online channels, were designed to help NHIMA officers enhance their Performance Management capabilities by understanding different leadership styles, practical skills in leading and managing teams, as well as giving and receiving feedback.
+LUSAKA (ZAMBIA), AUGUST 2021 — The Chandler Institute of Governance (CIG) has collaborated with Zambia's National Health Insurance Management Authority (NHIMA) to design and deliver a set of Performance Management and Leadership Workshops for Senior Leaders and Managers between 28 July 2021 and 6 August 2021.
+The workshops, held virtually were designed to help NHIMA officers enhance their Performance Management capabilities by understanding different leadership styles, practical skills in leading and managing teams, as well as giving and receiving feedback.

 The workshops are helmed by CIG’s resource expert, Mr Yeo Whee Jim.
 Mr Yeo was formerly a Director in the Singapore Public Service and has extensive experience in leadership development and conflict mitigation in organisations.